FrancisBanville/ms_interpreting_probabilities/README.md

 interactions in a community, contribute to these knowledge gaps [@Jordano2016Samplingb].

-More generally, several conditions must be satisfied for an interaction to be observed locally.
-First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest [@Morales-Castilla2015Inferringa; @Cazelles2016Theorya].
+Several conditions must be satisfied for an interaction to be observed locally.
+First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest [@Morales-Castilla2015Inferringa;
+@Cazelles2016Theorya].
 Second, they must have some probability of meeting [@Poisot2015Speciesa].
 Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
 While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances [@Canard2012Emergencea].
-The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing;
-@Singer2012GeoMos] and discoverability [@Broom2005You].
-Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible [@Poisot2015Speciesa], including their phenotypes [@Bolnick2011WhyInt; @Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory; @Choh2012PreRol].
-Interactions may also be influenced by a third species [e.g., a more profitable prey species, @Golubski2011ModMod;
+The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing; @Singer2012GeoMos] and discoverability [@Broom2005You].
+Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible [@Poisot2015Speciesa], including their phenotypes [@Bolnick2011WhyInt;
+@Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory;
+@Choh2012PreRol].

-@Sanders2012Indirect].
-Documenting the location and timing of interactions becomes even more difficult when accounting for the spatiotemporal variability of ecological interactions [@Poisot2012Dissimilaritya; @Poisot2015Speciesa].
-Environmental factors, such as temperature [@Angilletta2004TemGro], drought [@Woodward2012CliCha], climate change [@Gilman2010FraCom; @Woodward2010ChaEco;
-@Araujo2011Usinga], and habitat modifications [@Tylianakis2007HabMod],
+Documenting the location and timing of interactions becomes more difficult when accounting for the spatiotemporal variability of ecological interactions [@Poisot2012Dissimilaritya; @Poisot2015Speciesa].
+Environmental factors, such as temperature [@Angilletta2004TemGro], drought [@Woodward2012CliCha], climate change [@Gilman2010FraCom; @Woodward2010ChaEco; @Araujo2011Usinga], and habitat modifications [@Tylianakis2007HabMod], contribute to this spatiotemporal variability by impacting species abundance and traits.
+Interactions may also be influenced by a third species [e.g., a more profitable prey species,
-contribute to this spatiotemporal variability by impacting species abundance and traits.
-Even under favorable circumstances, there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
+@Golubski2011ModMod; @Sanders2012Indirect].
+Even under favorable circumstances,
+there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
 If it does occur, it might go undetected, particularly if it happens infrequently.
 In this context, it is unsurprising that our knowledge of ecological interactions remains limited [@Hortal2015SevSho] despite extensive biodiversity data collection [@Schmeller2015GloTer].

+## Species interactions as probabilistic objects

 Knowing the biological capacity of two species to interact directly (via e.g., trophic interactions) is necessary but not sufficient for inferring their